thundergolfer/goodreads-sh/API_DESIGN.md

 Then it could prompt for a selection from the numbered list and execute the update, or if the search failed prompt the user to try again.

+> ❗️: An alternative subcommand name could be "start"

 -----

 **2. See what friends are reading**